espruino/EspruinoDocs/info/Performance.md

 a = new Float32Array(50);
 ```

 And then you can access it like a normal Array.
 The only thing you can't do is change the length dynamically (See below).
-There are other formats of typed array too - see the [[Reference]].
+There are other formats of typed array too - see the [Reference](http://www.espruino.com/Reference#t_ArrayBufferView).

 While you can't change the length dynamically, you can create 'views' which change how you access the information in the array without actually copying it.
 For example: